xiaoxiaoliu10/Agent-First-Organization/docs/docs/tutorials/customer-service.md

 >    - Equipped with 40+ sensors for safety, providing a 360° view to handle unexpected obstacles.
 >    - Features an easy-to-use touchscreen for operation and convenient dirty water disposal.
 >
-> Both models provide excellent consistency and professional-grade cleaning.
+>  DUST-E SX models provide excellent consistency and professional-grade cleaning.
 If you need more specific details or wish to book a demo, feel free to let me know!
 >
 > **USER**: DUST-E SX seems more aligned with our needs, can we book a demo?
 >